EPiC: Efficient Video Camera Control Learning with Precise Anchor-Video Guidance

 \subsection{Guiding Video Diffusion with Anchor-ControlNet}

-We introduce \ctrlnet{}, a variant of ControlNet to guide the base video diffusion model using the constructed anchor video as the condition (\cref{fig:architecture} (a)).
-Unlike previous methods such as ViewCrafter~\cite{yu2024viewcrafter}, which fine-tune the entire model, or Gen3C~\cite{ren2025gen3c}, which fine-tunes all temporal layers of the backbone, we follow the principle of using minimal parameters for downstream adaptation to preserve the model’s core generation capability~\cite{Dreambooth}.
+We introduce \ctrlnet{} to guide video diffusion model with the constructed anchor video as condition (\cref{fig:architecture} (a)).
+We use minimal parameters for downstream adaptation to preserve the model's core generation capability~\citep{Dreambooth} instead of full fine-tuning.
 To this end, we adopt a lightweight ControlNet design ($<$30M parameters) and keep the entire backbone frozen during training.

 \textbf{Model Architecture.} \ctrlnet{} is a lightweight DiT-based module designed to inject anchor video guidance into the base diffusion model.
 Given an anchor video $\mathbf{A}$, we encode it using the 3D VAE from the backbone model to obtain latent features $\mathbf{z}_\text{anchor}$.
 During the reverse diffusion process, the noisy latent $\mathbf{z}_t$ is concatenated with $\mathbf{z}_\text{anchor}$ along the channel dimension.
 The combined representation is then patchified and fed into the ControlNet DiT block.
 The DiT block in \ctrlnet{} adopts a reduced hidden dimension ($256$ compared to $3072$ in the base model) to maintain efficiency.
 Its output is projected back to match the backbone's dimension and added to the corresponding layer in the base DiT model.
 The projection layer is zero-initialized, following the standard practice in ControlNet, to ensure stable integration at the beginning of training.